robotique-udes/rover/doc/CAN/can_id.md

 | 0x4** | Accessory (lights, speakers, etc) |
 | 0x5** | Free Space                        |

-## ID list
+## Device and message ID list

 ### Guidelines

 - Add your can device ID to the list as soon as possible
 - Don't use range delimiter as ID
 - Leave space for ids where you think a module could fit there in the future
-  - Example: A MiddleLeft motor could be added in the future an empty space is left between FrontRight and RearLeft
+  - Example: A MiddleLeft and a MiddleRight motor could be added in the future so empty space is left between FrontRight(0x102) and RearLeft(0x105)
+- If you change any already defined ID, you'll have to reupload into each microcontroller.
+(Basically don't)

 ### list